abbott567/accessible-marp-decks/README.md

 # Accessible Marp Decks

-Render [Marp](https://marp.app/) markdown slide decks into a **single, self-contained, accessible HTML page** — every slide is a labelled landmark, headings have stable ids, long code lines wrap instead of scrolling, pagination is announced to screen readers, images are inlined, and the whole thing scales to any window in 16:9 without reflowing.
+Render [Marp](https://marp.app/) markdown slide decks into a single, self-contained, accessible HTML page.

+Every slide is a labelled landmark, headings have stable ids, long code lines wrap instead of scrolling, pagination is announced to screen readers, images are inlined, and the whole thing scales to any window in 16:9 without reflowing.

 Use it four ways:

-- **CLI** — build a deck (or a whole folder) into shareable HTML.
+- **CLI**: Build a deck (or a whole folder) into shareable HTML.
-- **Library** — `import { renderDeck }` and render Marp markdown anywhere.
+- **Library**: `import { renderDeck }` and render accessible Marp markdown anywhere.
-- **Eleventy plugin** — drop deck files into an [Eleventy](https://www.11ty.dev/) site.
+- **Eleventy plugin**: Drop deck files into an [Eleventy](https://www.11ty.dev/) site.
-- **GitHub Action** — publish decks to GitHub Pages on push, no command line.
+- **GitHub Action**: Publish decks to GitHub Pages on push, no command line.

+> [!IMPORTANT]
-This project isn't a replacement for Marp or the VSCode preview extension — it's for **sharing** your slides in an accessible format.
+> This project is not a replacement for Marp or it's VSCode preview extension.
+It's to transform your Marp slides into an accessible format for **sharing**.

 ## Requirements

-- Node.js 24 (LTS) — the version pinned in [`.nvmrc`](.nvmrc).
+- Node.js 24 (LTS)

+The node version is pinned in [`.nvmrc`](.nvmrc).
 Older versions may work but aren't tested.

 ## Install